 Coal is a hard, black mineral (Fig 1) burned as a fuel.
 Although widely considered a dirty and antiquated source of energy, which contributes to global warming, it remains, together with its by-products coke and coal tar, vital to many modern industries.

-Coal is the compressed remains of tropical and subtropical plants, especially those of the Carboniferous and Permian periods.
-Geologists estimate that it took about 10 feet of leaves, tree trunks, and other organic matter to produce a one-foot layer of coal.
+Coal is the compressed remains of tropical and subtropical plants, especially those of the Carboniferous and Permian periods (Fig 2).
+Geologists estimate that it took about 10 ft of leaves, tree trunks, and other organic matter to produce a one-foot layer of coal.
 The first stage in the transformation of decaying plant material into coal is the development of peat.
 Following long intervals of time, peat is transformed into lignite (brown coal) and eventually into bituminous coal.

 Changes in the world climatic patterns explain why coal occurs in all continents, even Antarctica.
 Coal formation began when plant debris accumulated in swamps, partially decomposing and forming peat layers.
 A rise in sea level or land subsidence buried these layers below marine sediments, whose weight compressed the peat, transforming it under high-temperature conditions to coal; the greater the pressure, the harder the coal.